 - number of prior convictions

-Simple possession of meth in any amount is a Class IV felony, punishable by a maximum of two years in prison, 12 months post-release supervision and a $10,000 fine.
+Simple possession of meth is a Class IV felony, punishable by a maximum of two years in prison, 12 months post-release supervision if incarcerated and a $10,000 fine.
 Other crimes involving methamphetamines and controlled substances are typically penalized according to the weight of the drugs found:

-- Distribution or intended sale of methamphetamines weighing between 10-28 grams is a Class ID felony with a mandatory minimum three year or maximum 50 year sentence.
+- Distribution or intended sale of methamphetamines weighing between 10-28 grams is a Class ID felony with a mandatory minimum of three years imprisonment and up to 50 years of imprisonment.

-- Distribution or intent to sell between 28-140 grams is a Class IC felony, which invokes a minimum five years and up to 50 years.
+- Distribution or intent to sell between 28-140 grams is a Class IC felony, which includes a minimum five years imprisonment and up to 50 years of imprisonment.

-- Distribution or intended sale of more than 140 grams of meth is a Class IB felony with a minimum 20 years and maximum sentence of life imprisonment under sentencing guidelines.
+- Distribution or intended sale of more than 140 grams of meth is a Class IB felony with a minimum 20 years imprisonment and maximum sentence of life imprisonment.

-Persons charged with drug-related crimes may also be required to attend and successfully complete treatment and counseling on drug abuse provided by a program authorized under the Nebraska Behavioral Health Services Act or another licensed drug treatment facility.
+Persons charged with drug-related crimes may also be required to attend and successfully complete treatment and counseling for drug abuse.

-Are There Mitigating Factors That Could Affect Sentencing for Possession of Meth?
+Are There Aggravating Factors That Could Affect Sentencing for Possession of Meth?

 Certain scenarios can increase the severity of sentencing guidelines judges must work within, including cases where a minor is involved.
-An adult over 18 who knowingly and intentionally manufactures, distributes, delivers, dispenses, or possesses methamphetamines with the intent to manufacture, distribute, deliver, or dispense it to a person under 18 can be charged with the next higher penalty classification.
+An adult over 18 who knowingly and intentionally manufactures, distributes, or possesses methamphetamines with the intent to provide it to a person under 18 can be charged with the next higher penalty classification.

-It is also illegal to employ, hire, use, cause, persuade, coax, induce entice, seduce, or otherwise coerce a minor to manufacture, transport, distribute, carry, deliver, dispense, prepare for delivery, or possess with the intention to sell methamphetamines.
+It is also illegal to hire or pressure a minor to manufacture, transport, distribute, or possess with the intention to sell methamphetamines.
 Charges of this nature that involve a minor are charged under the next higher penalty, and not knowing an individual’s age is not a defense in the eyes of law.

 Individuals who are in possession of a firearm at the time that they are charged with a drug-related crime can also face charges of the next higher penalty, as well as the inability to legally carry firearms in the future.